Social Security Agreement between Australia and The Netherlands - Frequently Asked Questions

 In the case of the Netherlands, the Agreement allows people receiving Netherland's survivor's or disability pensions to continue to receive those pensions should they move to Australia.
 It also allows for periods of residence in the Netherlands after reaching the age of 15 and before 1 January 1957 to be counted as periods of insurance in the Netherlands.

 In addition, the Agreement allows for income test concessions where a person receives income tested benefits from both Australia and the Netherlands.

 The social security payments covered by the Agreement are as follows:

-- disability support pension for the severely disabled
+- Disability Support Pension (DSP) for the severely disabled

 - pensions payable to widowed persons; and